thatkind/test/how-to.md

 > [Note]
 > Pay attention to variables which are already set.
 They are set for a purpose.
 You should generally leave them set to their default values and use unique variable names for your own needs.

-## Two ways to set your own custom variables
+## Two ways to set your own variables

 ### 1. Set from the command line
 ```bash